 Discourage or encourage drilling and burning natural gas for energy.
-Natural Gas is a fossil fuel that is used for electricity, heating, and industry.
-When burned, it releases carbon dioxide (although less than coal and oil) and, if leaked into the air, it contains high amounts of methane.
+Natural Gas is a fossil fuel fossil fuels: Coal, oil, and natural gas.
+Fuel derived from the remains of ancient plants and animals. that is used for electricity, heating, and industry.
+When burned, it releases carbon dioxide CO2: Carbon dioxide.
+A greenhouse gas that can be naturally made by living things and used by plants for photosynthesis or produced by burning fuel (gas, wood, coal, oil, etc.). (although less than coal and oil) and, if leaked into the air, it contains high amounts of methane CH4: Methane.
+A greenhouse gas.
+Methane is released from sources like cows, agriculture, natural gas drilling, and waste..
 Natural gas drilling uses large amounts of water and can cause contamination.

-- Governments implementing laws against fracking and taxes on natural gas.
+- Governments implementing taxes on natural gas and laws against fracking.

 - Financial services industry (e.g., banks) or global development institutions (e.g., World Bank) limiting access to capital.

 More natural gas is not an effective long-term strategy for the climate—it is less carbon intensive than coal, but it still emits carbon dioxide.